 where $D$ denotes the Transformer decoder.

-There are two parts of decoder queries.
+There are two parts to decoder queries.
 One is the matching part.
 The inputs of this part are learnable anchors, which are treated in the same way as in DETR.
-That is, the matching part adopts bipartite graph matching and learns to approximate the ground truth box-label pairs with matched decoder outputs.
+That is, the matching part adopts bipartite graph matching and learns to approximate the ground-truth box-label pairs with matched decoder outputs.
 The other is the denoising part.
-The inputs of this part are noised ground-truth (GT) box-label pairs which are called \textbf{GT objects} in rest of the paper.
-The outputs of the denoising part aims to reconstruct GT objects.
+The inputs of this part are noised ground-truth (GT) box-label pairs which are called \textbf{GT objects} in the rest of the paper.
+The outputs of the denoising part aim to reconstruct GT objects.

 In the following, we abuse the notations to denote the denoising part as $\mathbf{q}=\left\{q_0, q_1, ..., q_{K-1}\right\}$ and the matching part as $\mathbf{Q}=\left\{ Q_0, Q_1, ..., Q_{L-1}\right\}$.
 So the formulation of our method becomes